 What is clubroot?
-This difficult disease is caused by a soilborne fungus that affects cruciferous vegetables like:
+This difficult root disease was initially thought to be caused by a soilborne fungus but has since been found to be the result of plasmodiophorids, obligate parasites that spread as structures called resting spores.
+Clubroot commonly affects cruciferous vegetables like:

-Clubroot is particularly nasty because it can live in the soil for as long as seven to 10 years, making the area unfit for growing susceptible plants.
+Clubroot is particularly nasty because it can remain in the soil for as long as seven to ten years, making the area unfit for growing susceptible plants.

 Symptoms of Clubroot